 Residential mortgage categories include (but are not limited to), single family homes, apartment buildings, condominiums and townhouses, residential land, residential construction and mixed use properties (residential and non-residential combined).
-In the portfolio, the residential component currently makes up 79.3% and non-residential mortgages total 20.7% by dollar volume of the portfolio.
-Approximately 8.59% by number and 14.34% by volume of the Issuer's mortgages are secured against raw land for purposes of development in the future.
-Of these land mortgages, approximately 8.11% by number and 14.17% by volume are for residential purposes, while 0.48% by number and 0.17% by volume are for commercial purposes.
+In the portfolio, the residential component currently makes up 75.51% and non-residential mortgages total 24.49% by dollar volume of the portfolio.
+Approximately 11.42% by dollar volume of the Issuer's mortgages are secured against raw land for purposes of development in the future.
+Of these land mortgages, approximately 10.04% by dollar volume are for residential purposes, while 1.38% by dollar volume are for non-residential purposes.

-Mortgage Concentration Graphs (As at December 31, 2015)
+Mortgage Concentration Graphs (As at February 28, 2017)